Selecting Your Major

 Courses you Excel at

 Foundation year courses provide a strong background regardless of your chosen major and can help you decide which major suits you best.
-For example, if you enjoy ECE159 in your first year, the Electrical & Computer Engineering (ECE) major may be a good fit for you.
+For example, if you enjoy ECE159, the Electrical & Computer Engineering (ECE) major may be a good fit for you.
 However, it’s important to also consider the courses where you excel.
-These may align with your interests but could differ.
+These may or may not align with your interests.
 Finding a balance between what you enjoy and what you excel at is important as you prepare for your future career in your chosen major.

 Join Design Teams

-While design teams are not mandatory, joining at least one can be a great way to gain hands-on experience in your preferred engineering field.
-Typically, you will join a subteam within the larger team that specializes in a certain area, such as, mechanical, electro-mechanical, software, etc. Working on longer-term projects with these teams can help you confirm if a related major aligns with your long-term goals and provide valuable experience to showcase when applying for jobs in the industry.
+While design teams aren’t mandatory, joining at least one can be a great way to gain hands-on experience in your preferred engineering field while having fun.
+Typically, you’ll join a sub team within the larger team that specializes in a certain area, such as mechanical, electro-mechanical, or software.
+Working on longer-term projects can help you confirm if a related major aligns with your career goals and provide valuable experience to showcase when applying for jobs in industry.

 ESEC

 Every year, the Engineering Science Education Conference (ESEC) is held exclusively for EngSci students, providing a unique chance to meet with leaders from various engineering sectors.
-Listening to their unique career stories and diverse experiences can help you discover your own passion, and even make a decision about your major!
+Listening to their unique career stories and diverse experiences can help you discover your own passion – and maybe even make you consider a major you hadn’t considered before.
+It’ll also show you that EngSci graduates’ career paths aren’t linear and that your choice of major doesn’t mean you’ll only be able to work in that field.

 Friends & Family in the Industry

-Reach out to friends and family who may be working in industries you’re interested in.
-Hearing their career stories and discussing your ideas with them might help you make a decision and also establish some connections in the industry at the same time.
+Reach out to friends and family working in industries you’re interested in.
+Hearing their career stories and discussing your ideas with them might help you decide and establish some connections in the industry at the same time.

 Do Your Research

-If you are considering multiple majors, it is always good to discuss your plans and get a second perspective.
+If you’re considering multiple majors, it’s always good to discuss your plans and get a second perspective.
 While discussing with peers and upper-years is valuable, consulting your Academic Advisors, Stephen or Irma (Year 1 & 2) is especially helpful since they’ve helped many students before you choose their paths and have seen where those choices lead.
-Towards the end of your 2nd year, you can also reach out to your Year 3 & 4 Academic Advisor Brendan if you have specific questions about the majors you are considering, such as, courses, electives, etc. Additionally, if you have a specific interest in a niche industry, your Advisors can help you align your studies with your career goals.
+Towards the end of your second year, you can also reach out to your Year 3 & 4 Academic Advisor Brendan if you have specific questions about the majors you’re considering, such as, courses and electives.
+Additionally, if you have a specific interest in a niche industry, your advisors can help you align your studies with your career goals.